5T33Z0/OC-Little-Translated/09_Board-ID_VMM-Spoof/README.md

 This is great, since it allows using the "native", designated SMBIOS for a given CPU family, even if it is not officially supported by macOS 11.3 and newer.
 This not only improves CPU Power Management - especially on Laptops – it also allows installing, running and updating macOS Monterey and newer on otherwise unsupported hardware.

-I am successfully using this spoof on my [Lenovo T530 ThinkPad](https://github.com/5T33Z0/Lenovo-T530-Hackinosh-OpenCore) for running macOS Ventura.
+I am successfully using this spoof on my [Lenovo T530 ThinkPad](https://github.com/5T33Z0/Lenovo-T530-Hackinosh-OpenCore) for running macOS Sonoma.

 ## System Requirements
 **Minimum macOS**: Big Sur 11.3 or newer (Darwin Kernel 20.4+)</br>